Sotnia: Terek Wolf Sotnia

-History and application
+Ukraine

 Cossacks

 As a unit of the Cossack regiments, it is known from the earliest records of the Zaporizhian Sich.

 During the Cossack service in the Imperial Russian Armies the typical regiment had five sotnias or squadrons.
 The term was used in the context of Cossack foot or cavalry regiments.
 The unit term was retained until the establishment of Soviet Union in 1922 and termination of the Ukrainian People's Republic and Free Don Cossack Oblast.

-Established by the Cossacks the word Kurin was being associated in their military dictionary.
-By the Second World War the word kurin was commonly used alongside Sotnia.
-It was a term referring to the basic combat unit of the Ukrainian Insurgent Army (UPA), the world Kurin means a village.
-These villages were equivalent to a battalion around four to eight hundred member each divided into three to four sotnias.